 We recommend moving files from one Google Drive account to another using VaultMe because the automatic process is so much quicker and easier than the manual methods.

 VaultMe is a secure online app that automatically copies Drive documents from one account into the other.
+You can use VaultMe to transfer everything from one Google Drive account to another.

 Here’s what makes VaultMe better than the manual options: